-We have audited the financial statements of the business-type activities and the aggregate discretely presented component units of Schoolcraft College (the "College") as of and for the years ended June 30, 2022 and 2021 and the related notes to the financial statements, which collectively comprise the College's basic financial statements, as listed in the table of contents.
+We have audited the financial statements of the business-type activities and the aggregate discretely presented component units of Schoolcraft College (the "College") as of and for the years ended June 30, 2023 and 2022 and the related notes to the financial statements, which collectively comprise the College's basic financial statements, as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units of the College as of June 30, 2022 and 2021 and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units of the College as of June 30, 2023 and 2022 and the respective changes in its financial position and, where applicable, its cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.